-Course Objectives: The objectives of this course is to make the student to
+Course Objectives: On completion of this Course the student shall be able to

-- To understand the importance of vibration analysis and modelling of dynamic systems. - To analyze for dynamic response of single degree of freedom system subjected to different types of loading. - To obtain the dynamic response of structures using numerical methods. - To examine the dynamic response of multiple degree of freedom system using lumped mass and distributed mass approach. - To illustrate the dynamic effects of wind loads, moving loads and vibrations caused by traffic, blasting and pile driving.
+- To understand the importance of vibration analysis and modelling of dynamic systems - To analyze for dynamic response of Single Degree of Freedom System subjected to different types of loading. - To obtain the dynamic response of structures using numerical methods. - To examine the dynamic response of Multiple Degree of Freedom System using lumped mass and distributed mass approach. - To illustrate the dynamic effects of Wind Loads, Moving Loads and Vibrations caused by Traffic, Blasting and Pile Driving.